tempodb/tempodb-ruby/README.md

 * data - datapoints (Array of DataPoints)
 * summary - a summary table of statistics for the queried range (TempoDB::Summary)

+## DeleteSummary(deleted)
+Represents data associated with a delete operation.
+This is similar to what you would get back when executing a SQL `UPDATE` or `DELETE` query that returns the number of rows affected.
+### Members
+* deleted - the number of series that were successfully deleted

 # Client API

 ## create_series(*key=nil*)